hobbsab/JSQuiz/README.md

 ## License
 MIT

-## Screenshot will be placed here.
-WIP
+## WIP.
+Screenshot will be placed here later.